panzagianluca/predik-seedify/.github/instructions/Instructions.instructions.md

 If the user tells you to stage and commit, you may do so.

 You are NEVER allowed to stage and commit files automatically.

+BEFORE RUNNING ANY FUCKING COMMAND YOU WILL EXPLAIN WHY ARE YOU DOING IT AND WHAT YOU EXPECT TO ACHIEVE.